 Richard “Dr. Nemo” Newman, Ph.D., recently retired from the Department of Computer & Information Science & Engineering (CISE) after more than 34 years.
 Dr. Nemo came to the University of Florida (UF) in 1986.
-His research areas started in theory of distributed systems, then shifted to network protocols, distributed collaboration, distributed systems, and security.
+His research areas started in the theory of distributed systems, then shifted to network protocols, distributed collaboration, distributed systems, and security.

 Throughout his time at CISE, Dr. Nemo mentored many students, including high school students from underrepresented groups, Dutch exchange students, as well as many UF students.
 He spent time as a faculty coach for the Integrated Product and Process Design (IPPD) program at the Herbert Wertheim College of Engineering, where he helped students develop software solutions for Raytheon and Disney.